 Below are listed some general questions often asked by U.S. and Turkish firms.
 If your question is not addressed here, please do not hesitate to contact us directly.

-A trade specialist located at the nearest Export Assistant Center can assist you in obtaining market information and applying for Commerce's export promotion programs and services.
+A trade specialist located at the nearest Export Assistance Center can assist you in obtaining market information and applying for Commerce's export promotion programs and services.

 The U.S. Commercial Service provides a service that can help new to market companies identify a prospective Turkish buyer or sales agent.
 Learn more about the International Partner Search service.

 A representative office may act as a liaison with Turkish contacts, implement contracts signed outside Turkey by the home office, and undertake market research.
 Such offices may not engage in trade, receive fees for service, sign contracts or directly generate income.
-Identify a Commercial Service office in Turkey to learn about the registration process.
+Contact one of our Commercial Service Office in Turkey to learn about the registration process.

 Office of the Agricultural Counselor